Tilted stripes origin in ${\mathrm{La}}_{1.88}{\mathrm{Sr}}_{0.12}{\mathrm{CuO}}_{4}$ revealed by anisotropic next-nearest neighbor hopping: Results

 \subsection{Determination of tilting for the fluctuating spin stripes}

-We next turn to high-resolution inelastic scattering to study the low-energy excitations of the spin stripes.
-Figure~\ref{fig:3}(a) shows representative scans around [0.5,0.5,0] at $30$~K, which is close to the onset temperature of the SDW order $T_{\rm sdw}$ \cite{Kimura1999a} and has the highest intensities (evidenced in Fig.~\ref{fig:4}(b)).
-The energy dependence of the inelastic peak shift is plotted in Fig.~\ref{fig:3}(b).
-Interestingly, although the shifts here are much smaller than the elastic case, their consistently non-zero values indicate that the dynamic stripes also have a \textit{Y}-shift.
-Note that the case assuming no \textit{Y}-shift for the inelastic scattering is given by the dotted line near zero shift (this value includes an very small correction taking into account the structural domain populations).
-Our data show that the fluctuating stripes are tilted with the same tilt angle of 3.0$^\circ$ as observed for the static spin stripes.
+Armed with the detailed knowledge learned from elastic neutron scattering (such as the structural domain population, magnetic structure, \textit{Y}-shift angle in the static \gls*{SDW} phase, etc.), we next turn to high-resolution inelastic scattering to study the low-energy excitations of the spin stripes.
+Figure~\ref{fig:3}\textbf{a}--\textbf{b} shows scans around (0.5,0.5,0) at two representative energy transfers at $30$~K, which is close to the onset temperature of the SDW order $T_{\rm sdw}$ \cite{Kimura1999a} and has the highest intensities (evidenced in Fig.~\ref{fig:4}\textbf{b}.
+The energy dependence of the inelastic peak shift is plotted in Fig.~\ref{fig:3}\textbf{c}.
+Although the shifts here are much smaller than the elastic case, their consistently non-zero values indicate that the dynamic stripes also have a \textit{Y}-shift.
+Note that the case assuming no \textit{Y}-shift for the inelastic scattering is given by the dotted line near zero shift (this value includes a very small correction taking into account the structural domain populations).
+Our data show that the fluctuating stripes are tilted with the same tilt angle of about 3.0$^\circ$ as observed for the static spin stripes.
 That is, our analysis indicates that the inelastic peaks appearing at the same positions as their elastic counterparts in the low-energy limit, consistent with the Goldstone theorem.
-Recent findings that the \textit{Y}-shift exists in the CDW order at $\sim T_{\rm sdw}$ in LSCO \cite{Thampy2014,Wen2019} with the shift angle similar to low-temperatures are consistent with this notion.
+Recent findings that the \textit{Y}-shift exists in the \gls*{CDW} order at $\sim T_{\rm sdw}$ in LSCO \cite{Thampy2014,Wen2019,Wen2023Enhanced} with the shift angle similar to low-temperatures are consistent with this notion.